We help you understand the LGBTQIA+ world and support queer creatives to change the media

 We're an award-winning independent platform launching the careers of emerging and underrepresented LGBTQIA+ creatives driven by people, not advertisers.

-Our top-rated free weekly newsletter is publishing, mentoring, and building the resilience of queer creatives.
+Our top-rated weekly newsletter is publishing, mentoring, and building the resilience of queer creatives.
 We've been giving creatives their first commissions for over seven years.
 Now we're helping them build a media career and working with them to change the industry.

 The UK media industry only thrives when it’s bursting with queer talent.
 Only a media industry that represents hires, and understands us – can help shift the narrative on being queer in the UK.